rhx/SwiftGdk/README.md

 ### Known Issues

  * When building, a lot of warnings appear.
 This is largely an issue with automatic `RawRepresentable` conformance in the Swift Standard library.
-As a workaryound, you can turn this off by passing the `-Xswiftc -suppresswarnings` parameter when building.
+As a workaround, you can turn this off by passing the `-Xswiftc -suppresswarnings` parameter when building.

  * The current build system does not support directory paths with spaces (e.g. the `My Drive` directory used by Google Drive File Stream).

  * BUILD_DIR is not supported in the current build system.

 As a workaround, you can use the old build scripts, e.g. `./build.sh` (instead of `run-gir2swift.sh` and `swift build`) to build a package.